NiLuJe/kfmon/README.md

 It's also integrated in the Kobo boot process in an unobtrusive manner (an udev hook), unlike fmon (which modifies a startup script).

+And it also properly persists across unmounts & remounts (like during an USBMS export).

 **IMPORTANT NOTE**: Some of these checks requires a decently recent enough Nickel version.
 Make sure you're running a firmware version equal to or newer than 2.9.0!

 # How do I install this?